On January 11, 2026, I launched LiveBus, a real-time transit map for Toronto.

 3.5 TTC Watch

-Shows bus stops, ETAs, and live vehicle locations (with direction) on a map.
-The base map appears to use Apple Maps—no traffic view.
-You can display multiple routes, but you need to manually add them.
+TTC Watch shows bus stops, ETAs, and live vehicle locations with direction on a map.
+The base map appears to use Apple Maps, so there is no traffic view.
+You can display multiple routes, but you need to add them manually.

 3.6 totransit

-Shows live locations (with direction) for every bus on a selected route, but no stop ETAs.
+totransit shows live locations, with direction, for every bus on a selected route.
+I did not find stop ETAs.

 3.7 umo

-You must first select a route and stop through a text interface.
-Even if a stop serves multiple routes, it only shows ETAs for your selected route.
+The main limitation is the entry point.
+You first select a route and stop through a text interface.
+If a stop serves multiple routes, it still shows ETAs only for the route you selected.

 3.8 Citymapper

-Primarily a trip planner.
-You can click any stop to view ETAs, but it doesn't show live vehicle locations.
+Citymapper is mainly a trip planner.
+You can click a stop to view ETAs, but it does not show live vehicle locations.

 3.9 Summary